 Within a week after having my first baby, we were out dining at Steak ‘N Shake.

-Oh, the baby dropped her pacifier on the ground.
+The baby dropped her pacifier on the ground.?
 3-second rule!
 Wipe it off and put it back in her mouth.

 While we were pretty lenient when it came to everyday germs, we’ve held pretty strong feelings about the sick kid etiquette.
 We’ve never been fond of exposing our children to others who were knowingly sick.
 Nor is this something we choose to do to others.